haacked/haacked.com/visual-studios-extensions-settings.markdown

 ## UIElementDialogPage

 Thankfully, Jared pointed me to the [`UIElementDialogPage`](http://msdn.microsoft.com/en-us/library/vstudio/microsoft.visualstudio.shell.uielementdialogpage.dialogkeypendingevent\(v=vs.110\).aspx).

 __If you want to provide a WPF User Control for your Visual Studio Extension, derive from `UIElementDialogPage` and not `DialogPage` like all the samples demonstrate!__

 It does all the necessary `WndProc` magic under the hood for you.
+Note that it was introduced in Visual Studio 2012 so if you take a dependency on it, your extension won't work in Visual Studio 2010.
+Live in the present I always say.

 ## Storing Settings